Jay-Patel-Engineer/Jay-Patel-Engineer.github.io/_projects/rcaircraft/index.md

 The simulation results of XFLR5 can be seen below.
 These results will be the main method of sanity checking the aircraft's performance as the project develops.
 {% include image-gallery.html images="xflrdragpolar.png" height="400"%}
 <span style="font-size: 15px">Drag Polar Calculations of Aircraft from XFLR5</span>
+{% include image-gallery.html images="xflrclcd.png" height="400"%}
+<span style="font-size: 15px">Ratio of Cl and Cd as a Function of Angle of Attack</span>
+## Static Stability Analysis